mchion/reddit_ELT_pipeline/README.md

 ## Possible Ways to Analyze Data

-- **Analysis # 1: Visualizing total comments per hour in real-time**:
+- **Analysis # 1: Visualizing total comments per hour in real-time** \
 We can take advantage of the fact that our data is being updated hourly to create a "real-time" histogram with the hour on the x-axis and comment count on the y-axis.
-This type of visualization can be the base for further analysis.
+This type of visualization can be the basis for further analysis.
 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard1.png" width="800"/>
 </p>

-- **Analysis #2: Percentage of posts that meet time threshold**:\
+- **Analysis #2: Percentage of posts that meet time threshold** \
+One question that a machine learning engineer might have is - How long does it take until a post has no more comments added to it from users?\
 \
-Let's say you're an machine learning engineer that wants to determine when a post usually completes - in other words, when the last post was made.
-The end goal is to try to determine when a Reddit post is "done", meaning when no new comments will be added to the post in the future.
+We know that posts are archived after 6 months, so there is a hard stop to the amount of time it takes until a post has no more comments.
+But a quick observation of posts tells us that users usually stop commenting after only a few weeks.\
+\

-One way to start would be to find out the average amount of time it takes until users stop commenting on a post.
+One way to start would be to use historical data and find out the average amount of time it takes until users stop commenting on a post.
+Taking this a step further, we can plot the time it takes until there are no more posts on the x-axis and the **percentage** of posts that meet this threshold on the y-axis.
+This can be useful if we wanted to determine how long it takes until a certain percentage of posts are no longer active.

+- **Analysis #2a: Towards predicting when a post will have no more comments**:\
+The real-time nature of our app gives machine learning engineers more of a playground to make predictions and test them against their model rather than using historical data as their training and test data.
+A real-time dashboard can also provide monitoring if the ML models start to deviate from expected predictions.

 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard3.png" width="800"/>
 </p>

 ## Futher Directions and Considerations